Access info

 Accessible viewing area

-The accessible viewing area will be located on the steps between the North Terrace the main Square, which is in a raised position with a direct view of the stage and BSL interpreters (stage left).
+This area is for ticket holders only.
+It will be located on the North Terrace, with a direct view of the stage and BSL interpreters.

 We also provide: